 Currently, the margin-deposit must be paid in the collateral asset.
 For example for ETH longs in the ETH-DAI market, the margin deposit is paid in ETH.
 For ETH shorts in the ETH-DAI market, the margin deposit is paid in DAI.
 This is to prevent having to "cross the spread" with your margin-deposit when opening a position.

-If you would like to use any asset as a margin-deposit, then you can do so by using the Trade tab on the left side-bar of the Trade page (instead of using the Margin tab)
+If you would like to use any asset as a margin-deposit, then you can do so by using the Cross tab on the left side-bar of the Margin page.

 How is the Margin Deposit Amount Calculated?